 What should I serve with this dip?

-There is nothing like a hot cheesy appetizer during the winter (see beer and cheese fondue).
+There is nothing like a hot cheesy appetizer during the winter.
 I'd recommend serving it with a good glass of wine or cranberry gin fizz cocktail.
 For dinner, I'd go full comfort-food mode and pair it with my easy homemade meatballs.

-If you make this cheesy French onion dip, I'd love nothing more than to hear what you think in the comments below!
+If you make this cheesy caramelized onion and gruyere dip, I'd love nothing more than to hear what you think in the comments below!

 📖 Recipe